ps-sanatan/CodingChallenge/Question1/README.md

 4. compute - creating availability sets, network interfaces and virtual machines
 5. database - creating database server and database

-All the stacks are placed in the modules folder and the variable are stored under **terraform.tfvars**
+All resource modules are placed in the modules folder and the variable are stored under **terraform.tfvars**

 To run the code you need to append the variables in the terraform.tfvars